charliejharrison/mac-setup/README.md

 # mac-setup
 Basic setup steps for a new Mac to get it ticking along just how I like it.
+Created in April 2023, partially updated in January 2024.

 ## System Settings
  - [ ] Trackpad gestures: Mission control swipe up with four fingers, App Exposé swipe down with four fingers